SprigganCG/hishiryo/README.md

 Each datapoint (like a cell in an excel sheet) is converted into a pixel , and this pixel is diplayed on a circular graph.

-This version supports the following column data formats : float, integers and Text as nominal categories.
+This version supports the following column data formats : float, integers and text as nominal categories.

 ## How to install

-PyPI
+With PyPI

     pip install hishiryo

 ## Dependencies

 - Pandas
 - CV2 (OpenCV)
+- Pillow
+- svgwrite

 ## How to use